-If an Apprehended Domestic Violence Order (ADVO) is being sought, the protected person can give use an audio or video recording as their evidence in chief.
+If an Apprehended Domestic Violence Order (ADVO) is being sought, the protected person can use an audio or video recording as their evidence in chief.
 This can include an interview with the police and is called the Domestic Violence Evidence in Chief (DVEC) recording.

 If you are unrepresented the police won’t give you a copy of the video recording, but they must serve you with a copy of the audio extract of the recording.